Students read story they have heard before from keywords and pictures on the board.

 (24 hours of GestureWay)

 However, if we can silently suggest an alternative (the correct) option via gesture, the student must consciously rethink his/her answer and provide it themselves.
 Despite the interruption during fluency output, students may take more note of a correction they themselves have produced than one given to them by the teacher.
-Furthermore, the process of corrective feedback through gesture is quicker so does not break the student's flow so much.
+Furthermore, the process of corrective feedback through gesture is quicker so does not break the student's flow of production delivery so much.

 "High" or "tall"*.
 Some students interrupted to question "tall trees".